-In the fourth guarter of 2021 and throughout 2022, the Compensation Committee engaged The Croner Company as an independent outside compensation consultant to advise the committee regarding the form and structure of the terms for a potential renewal of the employment agreements of our chief executive officer and our chief financial officer, whose then-current agreements were expiring at the end of 2022.
-In such advisory role, The Croner Company and the Compensation Committee reviewed market data from a peer group of companies (used solely for this limited purpose) as a reference point to gauge the reasonableness of the company's compensation levels for its chief executive officer and chief financial officer, including with respect to salary, bonus and equity compensation.
-The peer group of companies was comprised of Activision Blizzard, Inc., Discovery, Inc., Electronic Arts, Inc., Endeavor Group Holdings, Inc., Fox Corporation, Netflix, Inc., Sirius XM Holdings, Inc., Spotify Technology S.A., Universal Music Group N.V., Paramount Global, and Warner Music Group Corp.
-The company conducted an evaluation of the independence of The Croner Company and its personnel who worked with the committee, considering the relevant SEC regulations and the listing standards of the NYSE, and concluded that the services performed by The Croner Company and its personnel raised no conflicts of interest.
+The peer group of companies was comprised of Activision Blizzard, Inc., Electronic Arts, Inc., Endeavor Group Holdings, Inc., Fox Corporation, Netflix, Inc., Paramount Global, Sirius XM Holdings, Inc., Spotify Technology S.A., Universal Music Group N.V., Warner Bros.
+Discovery and Warner Music Group Corp.
+The company conducted an evaluation of the independence of The Croner Company and its personnel who worked with the committee, considering the relevant SEC regulations and the listing standards of the NYSE, and concluded that the services performed by The Croner Company and its personnel raised no conflicts of interest